As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 The key to success here is to identify their needs, what was missing in the competitor’s product and tailor your pitch to drive more conversions.

-3. Partner with the right brand for a coalition loyalty campaign
+3. Partner with the right brands

-When choosing your ideal brand partner, consider:
+When choosing your ideal brand partner for conversion funnel optimization, consider:

-- Relevance to your brand (Can you pitch an offer together?)
+- Relevance to your brand (can you pitch an offer together?)

-- Is it a highly dependable relationship?
-(It has to be.
+- Is it a highly dependable relationship? (it has to be.
 Otherwise, you risk losing partners in a short period.)

-- What do they have to offer and what can you give in return?
-(Assess the greatest strengths of the individual brands, and see what exchange would fit the context.)
+- What do they have to offer and what can you give in return? (assess the greatest strengths of the individual brands, and see what exchange would fit the context.)

 Once you have the right partner, keep the following tips in mind when creating a loyalty program: